Multifaith Living Community

 To make a repair request, please visit www.cahouse.org/repair/.
 When a resident makes a repair request, it is understood as granting staff permission to enter their house or room to make repairs.
 A resident who has made a repair request is responsible for informing their housemates that a repair request has been initiated.
 For minor after-hours emergencies, contact the MLC Assistant, who will then contact the appropriate staff members.
 There is no charge to residents for routine maintenance, but repairs as a result of intentional or careless damage or negligence will be billed to the person responsible.
 Please contact the Maintenance Coordinator immediately if any pest control is needed in or outside of a bedroom.

 When residents move in, the Community Coordinator will provide the combination to the front and back doors of the Main House and a room/house key for their house.
 Upon arrival, any remaining security deposit balance, and the first month’s rent must be paid.
-A CA House staff member will perform a walk-through/room inspection to record any damage or repairs needed to the room before move in so that the resident will not be held responsible for them upon move out.
+A CA House staff member will direct resident on how to perform a self-directed walk-through/room inspection to record any damage or repairs needed to the room before move in so that the resident will not be held responsible for them upon move out.
 Any existing damage must be reported within 7 days of move in or the resident will be held accountable.
 Waterbeds are not permitted.

 Most leases end August 31, which means that all resident belongings must be moved out, and resident rooms and all common areas of the house must be cleaned to the extent they were at move in by August 31.
 All residents are required to perform a walkthrough with a CA House staff member and return all keys prior to departure.
-Failure to arrange a move-out walk through at a mutually convenient time with a staff member, relieves staff of any obligation to conduct the move out in your presence.
+Failure to arrange a move-out walk through at a mutually convenient time with a staff member relieves staff of any obligation to conduct the move out in your presence.
 You can expect to receive more information regarding move-out procedures and expectations in August.

 Pets are not permitted under any circumstances, including any guest’s pet(s).
 The sole exceptions to this are service animals and Therapy Animals or ESA Animals with proper documentation and the written consent of CA House staff.
 Any residents with concerns about the presence of a pet in their home are encouraged to bring it to the attention of the Campus Minister or Community Coordinator.